daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-01-msignite-experience-and-takeaways.md

 <p style="font-style: oblique;font-weight: bolder;">
 This episode was recorded during Microsoft Ignite 2019, Microsoft is giving away Microsoft Surface Earbuds headphones to our listeners.
 To participate, visit <a href="https://aka.ms/PodcastSweepstakes" target="_blank">https://aka.ms/PodcastSweepstakes</a> before December 15, 2019.</p>

-On this episode we talk about the overall Microsoft Ignite experience and takeaways with 3 special guests:
+On this episode we talk about the overall Microsoft Ignite experience and takeaways with 3 special guests: Ronen Ariely, Raphi Solarsh and Amit Malik.

 <img src="../assets/images/episode01/wikiazure-podcast-episode01-microsoft-ignite.jpg">

-## Special Guests
+## About our Special Guests